ildikoholicza-eng/LuminaeBeauty/README.md

 ##### Roadmap: Database Schema Design -> Bronze Ingestion Script -> Silver Layer Data Cleaning -> Gold Layer Aggregations -> Dashboard Integration
 ##### Small note here, I handled NULL values by imputing 'unknown1 or 0 due to lack of control over source data.
 My project aims to trace the data through the pipeline and demonstrate calculations using simple business logic.
 There is a difference between missing data and actual null values.
 I also left some aggregated columns in the bronze layer as calculations were based on skewed numbers.
 I decided every calculation should happen in the gold layer with clean data.

+##### Initially, the project was designed to ingest 'Dirty' AI-generated data to simulate real-world tracking issues (Nulls and 'Unknown' tags).
+My original intent was to visualize these gaps in the final analysis.

+##### However, during the transition to the Gold Layer (Star Schema), I identified that the volume of invalid data prevented a meaningful ROAS (Return on Ad Spend) calculation.
+Since I lacked access to the source generator to 'fix' the upstream logic, I made the strategic decision to implement a Data Quality Gate at the Silver-to-Gold transition.

+##### Decision: I excluded records with NULL or Unknown campaign names.
+##### Result: This allowed for a technically sound Star Schema that could be successfully plugged into Tableau, prioritizing a 'Clean Source of Truth' for the final stakeholders.

 ###### Feel free to use the scripts and dataset